nordglueck/dashboard-docs/docs/06_faq.md

 ## Which IDE is recommended?

+_Front end_
-I would recommend PyCharm Professional.
+I would recommend **PyCharm Professional** together with the Vue.js PlugIn.
 It is a powerful IDE for Python development but with support for Vue.js and comes with rich features regarding project navigation, highlighting, code completion, TODO management, integrated terminal or python console etc.

 It is developed by JetBrains and free of charge for students.